💻 Welcome to Developer Week 2023

-And so, Friday afternoon, I was with my daughter, who's seven.
+And so Friday afternoon, I was with my daughter seven.

-And so, I always try to build stuff that we can do together.
-So, we play this game called Guess the Character, which is, like, we think of a character, and it's, like, 20 questions with characters she knows.
+So we play this game called guess the character, which is like we think of a character and it's like 20 questions with character she knows.

-And then, the character it picked for us was Aladdin.
+I like had a chat GPT plugin running in like 30 minutes.
+And then the character it picked for us was Aladdin.

 She didn't know that.
 And she said, is the character in a Broadway show?

-And I think that at least most of the developers I talked to are having those moments where it's, like, I didn't even know what just happened, but this is amazing.
+And I think that at least most of the developers I talked to are having those moments where it's like, I didn't even know what just happened.

 And I think the other side of that coin, which I think when anyone hears AI, right, there's so many fun and exciting possibilities.

-So I think Cloudflare this week also not only are we talking about ways that it can improve developer productivity and experience, but also, like, how are we securing these products that are using AI and how can companies kind of leverage Cloudflare to really, like, protect their sensitive data?
+So I think Cloudflare this week also, not only are we talking about ways that it can improve productivity and the experience, but also like how are we securing these products that are using AI and how can companies kind of leverage Cloudflare to really like protect their sensitive data.

 So I think that's a really important part.
 And I think, you know, Cloudflare is in the best place to be giving advice and to be shipping products like that.